-Ecologically sensitive lighting The linear woodland to the north of the site and to a lesser extent the western boundary hedge are expected to comprise important landscape elements for bats, forming commuting and foraging linkages in the landscape.
-As a result, the clients have committed to abiding by the external lighting restrictions detailed in Figure 3.
+Figure 2.
+Locations of new integrated bat and bird boxes Ecologically sensitive lighting The linear woodland to the north of the site and to a lesser extent the western boundary hedge are expected to comprise important landscape elements for bats, forming commuting and foraging linkages in the landscape.
+As a result, the clients have signed up to external lighting restrictions detailed in Figure 3.
 These measures include the use of only PIR sensor operated lighting on the driveway and in the parking area.
 In addition only PIR sensor operated security lighting will be fitted to the north and west of the dwelling.
-In both these areas, following the triggering of lighting systems they will be on a short timers (i.e. five minutes), with the result that this lighting will rarely be in operation.
+In both these areas, following the triggering of lighting systems they will be on a short timers (i.e. five minutes) with the result that this lighting will rarely be in operation.
 To the south of the dwelling external lighting may be switch operated but it must not be left on through the night as well as being low level, low output, warm white in colour tone (ideally <2700 Kelvin).
 No uplighting is permitted.
 No new lighting will be installed away from the new access track and garden.
 Conclusion If you have any queries in relation to the Protected Species Mitigation Scheme then please do not hesitate to get in contact.
-Yours sincerely.

-Robert Bell MCIEEM Principal Ecologist Figure 3.
+Yours sincerely, Robert Bell MCIEEM Principal Ecologist Figure 3.
 Lighting constraints plan